Know how. Know now.

 From border to border in Nebraska, UNL Extension is making an incredible impact on the success of our state — its youth, its families, its farms and ranches, its communities, its economy.
 Please check these websites for more "know how, know now" information.

-You are making great progress in learning more about the importance of nutrition and its relationship to good health.
+You are doing a good job in learning more about the importance of nutrition and its relationship to good health.
 To complete this online lesson, you should….

 - Carefully read this lesson.
 It should take about 15-20 minutes to complete

 - Set a mini-goal and answer the questions at the end of the lesson

 - When you are finished, click “submit”